-- SLOW COOKED BEEF BRISKET TACOS: A great way to feed a crowd on Super Bowl Sunday is to put together a make your own taco station.
-I did that a few years ago and it was a success.
-In addition to some shredded chicken, I served this slow cooked beef brisket and people went nuts for it.
-Admittedly, it is not a quick to make recipe, but once you put it out on the table people go crazy for it.
+- Slow Cooked Beef Brisket Tacos: A great way to feed a crowd on Super Bowl Sunday is to put together a make-your-own taco station.
+I did that a few years ago, and it was a success.
+In addition to some shredded chicken, I served this slow-cooked beef brisket with my corn tortillas, and people went nuts for it.
+Admittedly, it is not a quick-to-make recipe, but once you put it out on the table, people go crazy for it.

-- SLOW-COOKER STICKY CHICKEN WINGS: Want to incorporate some Asian flavors to your game day menu?
+- Slow Cooker Sticky Chicken Wings: Want to incorporate some Asian flavors to your game day menu?
 Then try these crock pot sticky chicken wings.
-Most of the recipe is made in a slow cooker and then it continues with a quick broil in the oven.
+Most of the recipe is made in a slow cooker, which then continues with a quick broil in the oven.

-- SLOW COOKER BUTTER CHICKEN: This Indian butter chicken recipe is a put-everything-and-forget-about-it kind of crock pot dish for busy people, who love to eat good food.
-Soft and buttery chicken breasts cooked in slow cooker for 6 hours for perfection.
+- Slow Cooker Butter Chicken: This Indian butter chicken recipe is a put-everything-and-forget-about-it kind of crock pot dish for busy people who love to eat good food.
+Soft and buttery chicken breasts cooked in a slow cooker for 6 hours for perfection.
 For easy serving, I usually include some naan or pita bread on the side.

-We all know, you can’t have a Super Bowl party without dessert.
-I don’t know about you, but I think of the dessert as the best part.
-While the sugar-filled brownies and cookies are most peoples favorite, I am here to tell you that with just a few easy ingredient swaps you can make those party favorites healthier.
+We all know you can’t have a Super Bowl party without dessert.
+I don’t know about you, but I think of dessert as the best part.
+While the sugar-filled brownies and cookies are most people’s favorite, I am here to tell you that with just a few easy ingredient swaps, you can make those party favorites healthier.

-Here are 6 of my favorite healthy game day desserts that you can make for your football party:
+Here are 7 of my favorite healthy game-day desserts that you can make for your football party:

-- VEGAN SPELT FLOUR ALMOND BUTTER BROWNIES: Who says you can’t make chocolate-y brownies that are healthy?
-My healthier version here is made with spelt flour (much easier for our bodies to digest compared to all purpose flour) and almond butter and sweetened with a little bit maple syrup and coconut sugar.
+- Vegan Spelt Flour Almond Butter Brownies: Who says you can’t make chocolate-y brownies that are healthy?
+My healthier version here is made with spelt flour (much easier for our bodies to digest compared to all-purpose flour) and almond butter and sweetened with a little bit of maple syrup and coconut sugar.

-- MASCARPONE FILLED DATES: Need something that is easy to serve?
-I call these mascarpone filled dates “finger” dessert.
+- Mascarpone Filled Dates: Need something that is easy to serve?
+I call these mascarpone-filled dates “finger” desserts.
 Drizzled with honey and sprinkled with walnuts, they are guaranteed to satiate your sweet cravings after the very first bite.

-- NATURALLY SWEETENED PECAN SHORTBREAD COOKIES: If you are a lover of nutty cookies, then try these naturally sweetened pecan shortbread cookies.
+- Pecan Shortbread Cookies: If you are a lover of nutty cookies, then try these naturally sweetened pecan shortbread cookies.
 I usually make a big batch and freeze it to bake later (preferably right before serving).

-- VEGAN COCOA TRUFFLES: If you have a food processor and just a few minutes, this superfood-packed cocoa truffles come together in just a few minutes and are perfect to snack as you watch the game.
+- Vegan Cocoa Truffles: If you have a food processor and just a few minutes, these superfood-packed cocoa truffles come together in just a few minutes and are perfect to snack as you watch the game.

-- FLOURLESS CHOCOLATE CUPCAKES: These cupcakes are my go-to dessert if I have friends who are following a gluten-free diet.
-Made with almond flour and sweetened with maple syrup, they are great to munch on as you are watching the end of the game.
+- Flourless Chocolate Cupcakes: These cupcakes are my go-to dessert if I have friends who are following a gluten-free diet.
+Made with almond flour and sweetened with maple syrup, they are great to munch on as you watch the end of the game.